Datura-ai/compute-subnet/README.md

-# Datura Compute Subnet
+# lium.io
 <img width="469" height="468" alt="image" src="https://github.com/user-attachments/assets/69550b83-91a9-492a-bd7a-09d35c6106d3" />

-Welcome to **Lium.io powered by Bittensor**!
+Welcome to **Lium.io powered by Bittensor Subnet 51**!
 This project enables a decentralized, peer-to-peer GPU rental marketplace, connecting miners who contribute GPU resources with users who need computational power.
 Our frontend interface is available at [lium.io](https://lium.io), where you can easily rent machines from the subnet.

 ## Table of Contents